-These skills are developed across all areas of our curriculum where students are encouraged to explore ideas through talk; challenge each other’s opinions and develop their own reasoned arguments, as well as talking in full sentences with a clear and confident voice.
+Oracy skills are evident across all areas where students are encouraged to critically think, explore ideas through discussion and share their ideas, knowing their voices are valued; they can challenge each other’s opinions and develop their own justified arguments, delivering them using full sentences confidently and clearly.

 Our oracy curriculum will enable students to:

-- be confident in the value of their own opinions and to be able to express them to others building their self-esteem
+- Be confident in sharing their own opinions and to be prepared to change their minds

-- converse, sustain a logical argument and respond to others appropriately
+- Sustain a logical argument and respond appropriately to others

-- be open-minded, to value the contribution of others and to take account of their views
+- Be open-minded, recognise the importance of managing interactions with others and build on their views

-We aim to develop and encourage fluent speakers, who can confidently articulate their ideas in a wide range of situations through the following whole school strategies:
+We aim to encourage confident fluent speakers, who can articulate their ideas in a wide range of situations through the following whole school strategies:

 - Direct vocabulary instruction

-Students should also be exposed to a range of planned oracy experiences across the curriculum which include:
+Students will be experience a range of oracy explicit activities across the curriculum including: